Chairman’s Challenge 2026

 October – Texture & Detail

-Weathered surfaces, fabric, bark, rust, stone, or autumnal decay.
+• Examples: Weathered surfaces, fabric, bark, rust, stone, autumnal decay

 November – Low Light

-Night scenes, candlelight, street lighting, interiors, or twilight landscapes.
+• Examples: Night scenes, candlelight, street lighting, interiors, twilight landscapes

 December – Personal Vision